Ferskys/cpp_/README.md

     Utilizo manipuladores de fluxo (std::fixed e std::setprecision) para formatar a saída de um número de ponto flutuante.
     Utilizo std::cin.ignore para limpar o buffer de entrada antes de ler uma linha de texto.
     Leio uma linha de texto usando std::getline e imprimo a entrada no console.

+# Crappy Awesome PhoneBook Software ./ex01

+Welcome to the Crappy Awesome PhoneBook software! 📞📇

+## Description

+This project presents a unique blend of nostalgia and functionality, aiming to recreate the quirky charm of phonebook software from the 1980s.
+Embracing the spirit of the era's unbelievable technology, this program simulates a phonebook system with both its "crappy" and "awesome" attributes.

+## Features

+- **Crappy Elements**:
+  - Emulates the simplicity and limitations reminiscent of older technology.
+  - May contain quirks, imperfections, or design choices that reflect the "crappy" aspect.

+- **Awesome Characteristics**:
+  - Attempts to capture the essence of older technology's charm and retro appeal.
+  - Provides basic functionalities akin to a traditional phonebook.

+## Instructions

+To use this "Crappy Awesome PhoneBook" software, follow these steps:
+1. Clone the repository to your local machine.
+2. Navigate to the 'ex01/' directory.
+3. Compile the provided files using the provided 'Makefile'.
+4. Run the executable to explore the "crappy awesome" functionalities.

+## Turn-in Directory

+- **Turn-in Directory**: ex01/
+- **Files to Turn In**: Makefile, *.cpp, *.{h, hpp}
+- **Forbidden Functions**: None

+## Additional Notes

+Welcome to a time-travel experience back to the 80s!
+Please note that while this software aims to capture the nostalgic essence of past technology, it might exhibit certain limitations or unexpected behaviors that add to its "crappy awesome" charm.

+Feel free to contribute or enhance this project to further explore the fusion of "crappy" and "awesome" elements in the realm of software development!
+Contributions are always welcome. 🚀🕹️

+---

+Thank you for exploring the Crappy Awesome PhoneBook software!
+Enjoy the retro vibes and the blend of "crappy" with "awesome."
+If you have any questions or suggestions, feel free to reach out!